If you’re in search of worthwhile things to do in Bundoran in Donegal, you’ve landed in the right place!

 There are two main outdoor pools in Bundoran, the West End (Nun’s) Pool which you can get to from the West End Walk and also the Thrupenny Pool which is located below Waterworld.

-The Thrupenny got its name because that use to be the price of admission (3 old pennies).
+The Thrupenny got its name because that used to be the price of admission (3 old pennies).
 Fortunately, the pools are now free and are filled by fresh seawater from the tide.

 3. Warm your bones with a cup of something hot from Carolines

 If you’ve just spent a day in the water surfing and swimming, the chances are you’ll be in need of a big aul feed.
-One of the most popular spots for food is Carolines Café, the interior looks and feels like a home and the super friendly staff only amplify this.
+Although there’s plenty of restaurants in Bundoran, it’s hard to beat Carolines Café for a feed.

 The menu has something for even the fussiest foodie.
 Some popular dishes include the all-day Irish breakfast, cod and chips and hand-made sandwiches.